-“We are gathered here tonight to honor the life of 29-year-old Osaze Osagie,” said Danieltta Pantoe, a Penn State junior and president of the Student Black Caucus, as she led the vigil to remember Osagie.
+“We are gathered here tonight to honor the life of a 29-year-old African-American male, Osaze Osagie,” said Danieltta Pantoe, a Penn State junior and president of the Student Black Caucus, as she led the vigil to remember Osagie.

 Osagie was fatally shot by State College police Wednesday.
 Police went to his apartment for a mental health check, and he reportedly confronted them with a knife.

 “The police officers had no need to use violence with him," Pantoe said.
 "And they should be trained enough, and they have been trained enough to deescalate situations, so this should not have happened."

 Penn State faculty member Kathryn Belle spoke for Osagie’s father, Sylvester Osagie.
 She said he wanted to offer gratitude and appreciation for the support.